kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 #### Orphaned Object Buckets (post phase-0)
 An orphaned OB is an OB with no matching OBC, and thus the state of the cluster is inconsistent.

+**Note:** this is a greenfield definition and may change when brownfield buckets are supported.

 The solution is to delete orphaned OBs, but how are they detected since OBC watches are triggered by OBC events and there are no "events" associated with orphaned OBs.
-The solution is to run a centralized, provisioner-agnostic OB controller that watches all OBs, and detects and deletes orphans.
+A solution is to run a centralized, provisioner-agnostic OB controller that watches all OBs, and detects and deletes orphans.

+**Note:** this section is subject to change as we consider brownfield bucket implementation details.

 There will be only one OB controller running per cluster, not the N controllers needed to support N bucket provisioners.
 There is still no event to trigger the detection of orphaned OBs, so a reasonably short sync period will cause the OB controller to re-fetch all OBs and look for orphans.